 Splenic cysts are a rare pathological entity.
 Fowler and Martin classified these cysts as primary (true) or secondary (false) based on the presence or absence of a cellular lining of the cyst wall (5).
 Most true splenic cysts are epithelial in origin and contain embryonic inclusions of epithelial cells from adjacent structures (6).
 Echinococcal parasitic cysts account for 50–80% of splenic parasitic cysts.
 In rare instances, 0.5–4% of hydatid disease cases may result in a parasitic cyst of the spleen (7).
 False (secondary) splenic cysts constitute approximately 80% of all splenic cysts.
 The most common causes of secondary splenic cysts include trauma, splenic infarction, disorganized hematoma, splenic abscess, and intrasplenic pancreatic pseudocyst.
 NPSCs are most frequently observed in the second and third decades of life, with a slight female predominance, although they can occur at any age.
 Most are clinically asymptomatic, but some may present with mild pain or a palpable mass in the left upper quadrant (8).
 Dyspepsia and constipation may result from compression of the stomach and colon, respectively, while dyspnoea can occur if the left diaphragm is displaced.
 Large cysts may rupture, leading to hemoperitoneum or anaphylactic reaction (9).
 Ultrasonography is a reliable, non-invasive modality for differentiating between solid and cystic splenic lesions.
 NPSCs typically appear as anechoic masses with thin walls and septations or irregular walls on ultrasonography.
 Peripheral or focal calcifications are uncommon, occurring in 10% to 15% of cases, but may be observed in complex cases (10).
 Abdominal computed tomography provides detailed information regarding the cyst’s origin and its relationship to surrounding structures.

 In the present case, absence of epithelial lining on histopathology confirmed the diagnosis of a splenic pseudocyst.
 The optimal management of NPSCs remains a subject of debate.
 In recent decades, treatment strategies have shifted from routine splenectomy to spleen-preserving, minimally invasive techniques.
+Referance?
 Symptomatic cysts or those exceeding 5 cm in diameter are at increased risk of spontaneous rupture or infection.
 However, some reports indicate that even small cysts may rupture following minor trauma (11).
 Laparoscopic cyst fenestration is among the most commonly performed procedures for NPSCs.
 Its advantages include reduced postoperative pain, shorter hospital stay, faster recovery, and avoidance of long-term risks associated with splenectomy, such as overwhelming post-splenectomy infection (12).
 Recent advancements in minimally invasive surgery have led to the development of single-incision laparoscopic surgery (SILS) and, specifically, gasless single-incision laparoscopic fenestration.
 This approach combines the cosmetic and minimally invasive benefits of SILS with the physiological advantages of avoiding pneumoperitoneum.
 Mechanical abdominal wall lifting, rather than carbon dioxide insufflation, is used in gasless techniques, thereby eliminating hemodynamic and respiratory alterations associated with increased intra-abdominal pressure, such as reduced venous return, hypercapnia, and acidosis (13).
 This technique is most suitable for superficial, anteriorly located cysts, where adequate exposure and complete deroofing can be safely achieved.
 Deep hilar or posterior cysts may not be ideal candidates due to technical challenges and an increased risk of incomplete excision and recurrence.
+Please also mention the disadvantages and potential failures.
+Address the difficulties of perforating and aspirating to extract the cyst.
+Let's have a measured discussion.

 4. CONCLUSION